Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

 1960                          | global_let
 1961                          | split'''
 ```
-Following the documentation, we can easily understand that
+Following the documentation, we can understand that
-entire large chunk of DSA defining one microarchitecture's ISA consists of
+GEM5 DSA defining one microarchitecture's ISA consists of
 two main parts: *opt_defs_and_outputs and top_level_decode_block*.
 Because we have interest in def blocks and others (e.g., let block)
 instead of decode blocks,
-Let's take a look at how the opt_defs_and_outputs block will be parsed further
+let's take a look at how the opt_defs_and_outputs block will be parsed further
 following the grammar rules.

 ### Populating Template object instance per def template
 Whenever the *def template* style of definition is encountered during the parsing,
 it will matches the below grammar rule and populate Template objects

+*gem5/src/arch/isa_parser.py*
 ```python
 2127     def p_def_template(self, t):
 2128         'def_template : DEF TEMPLATE ID CODELIT SEMI'